MicroBlocksCN/smallvm/README.md

 Arduino IDE (version 1.8 or later) with the appropriate board package and libraries installed.

-To build with the Arduino IDE, open the file "vm.ino", select your board from the boards manager, then click the upload button.
+To build with the Arduino IDE, open the file *vm.ino*, select your board from the boards manager, then click the upload button.

 ### Building for Raspberry Pi ###